balfieri/aws/README.md

 <p>
 Create 3 on-demand instances that start by running a local_script.
 The "local_script" is a script on your PC, not on the instance.
-The local_script will be copied to each instance and is executed as "root", not as "ec2-user".
-The stdout of the script and other stdout are written on the instance to /var/log/cloud-init-output.log, which is readable by ec2-user.
+<b>The local_script will be copied to each instance and is executed
+as "root", not as "ec2-user".
+The stdout of the script and other stdout are written on the instance to /var/log/cloud-init-output.log, which is readable by ec2-user.</b>

 <pre>
 create_insts 3 -script "local_script"